 Classic Steaks au Poivre

-Steaks au poivre are traditionally served with French Fries (see related recipe at right).
+Steaks au poivre are traditionally served with French fries.

 - 2 tsp. coarsely ground pepper